 photo credit: Brian Samuels

 You know that fun back patio you don’t have?
 It’s here at B&G Oysters, an upscale seafood restaurant in South End.
 Get a glass of wine, a lobster roll, and some oysters, and pretend you’re at a fancy cocktail party for the evening.
 If it’s cold out, the small, underground dining room is still a good time, especially if you sit at the counter in front of the open kitchen.

 There’s an entire section dedicated just to lobster at this Back Bay restaurant, which is an offshoot of the original spot in Alewife.
 Start with the pan-roasted version and then work your way around the rest of it.
-It’s casual and you should be able to walk-in here, so if you couldn’t get a reservation at Island Creek, give this place a shot before you settle for Legal’s.
+It’s casual and you should be able to walk-in here, so give this place a shot before you settle for Legal’s.

 If your friend wanted to go to Legal’s for some clam chowder or a lobster roll, then we need to warn you that Waypoint doesn’t have either.
 But that’s exactly why this Harvard Square spot is one of Boston’s most interesting seafood restaurants.
 Waypoint is a big, crowded space filled with people drinking absinthe cocktails and generally having a great time.
 Grab some crudo and the lobster tail with chili garlic oil, and let them learn for themselves how much better seafood can be without coleslaw or oyster crackers.

 photo credit: Tina Picz